-A CT SCAN (computed tomography) is an essential tool in diagnosing and treating cancer.
-It uses special X-ray equipment to obtain cross-sectional pictures of the body.
-The CT computer displays these pictures as detailed images of organs, bones, and other tissues.
+A CT scan (computed tomography) uses special X-ray equipment to obtain cross-sectional pictures of the body.
 In cancer care, a CT scan is used to:

 - Detect or confirm the presence of a tumor